petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/using-widget-pages/converting-widget-pages-to-content-pages.md

 ---
 # Converting Widget Pages to Content Pages

 In previous versions, Widget Pages provided exclusive features, such as custom layouts and customizable columns.
-Many of these exclusive features are available on [Content Pages](../../using-content-pages.md) in 7.3, so in most cases, you'll want to create a Content Page.
+Many of these exclusive features are available on [Content Pages](../../using-content-pages.md) in 7.3 and above, so in most cases, you'll want to create a Content Page.

-If you're upgrading to Liferay Portal 7.3 from a previous version and migrating existing Widget Pages, you can convert them to Content Pages.
+If you're upgrading to Liferay Portal 7.3 or 7.4 from a previous version and migrating existing Widget Pages, you can convert them to Content Pages.
 You can convert a Widget Page to Content Page right away, or you can preview the conversion, make changes, and then convert the page.

-If you have multiple pages you want to convert, you can bulk convert them through the Site Administration, or you can use the available APIs and built-in script editor to convert all Widget Pages at once.
+If you have multiple pages to convert, you can bulk convert them through the Site Administration, or you can use the available APIs and built-in script editor to convert all Widget Pages at once.
 All approaches are described here.

 ## Preview and Convert a Widget Page to a Content Page